 For projects that are identified as a Type I project and with noise receptors within 500 feet of the proposed edge of pavement, KYTC will first utilize the Traffic Noise Impact Screening Tool (see Appendix B).
 This tool provides a two-step screening process to determine the level of analysis required.
 The first step determines if the project has the potential for traffic noise impacts and the second step determines if a noise abatement measure could satisfy KYTC's feasibility criteria.
 When the screening tool identifies no impacted receptor OR if there are impacted receptors identified but they are determined to be isolated impacts, then a Traffic Noise Impact Analysis report is not required and the NEPA requirements for a noise study are fulfilled.
 In addition, standard template language will be provided for use in the final NEPA document.
 When the screening tool identifies a cluster of three or more impacted receptors, a full analysis shall be performed as outlined in the following chapters and documented in a Traffic Noise Impact Analysis report.
-This screening tool may not be used projects on new alignment or Interstate projects.
-In addition, the tool can only be used for projects with Activity Category B or C receptors (see below for description of Activity Categories).
+This screening tool may not be used for projects with Activity Category B or C receptors (see below for description of Activity Categories).
 This screening tool is intended for KYTC use only and should not be used for noise analysis by consultants.